 Please note however that many universities insist that students take out their mandatory insurance coverage in order to join their Study Abroad Programme.
 Whilst the University will do what it can to try and negotiate an insurance fee-waiver on your behalf, it is not always possible and partner institutions might insist on you taking out their insurance coverage.

 Therefore please make sure you are fully aware of any possible charges when considering possible destinations.
-This is certainly applicable for students considering studying in Australia, Canada and the USA.
+This is certainly applicable for students considering studying in Australia, Canada, Taiwan and the USA.

 European Health Insurance Card (EHIC)